GiulianaEOlmos/boilerplate-node-express-postgresql/README.md

 ## Getting Started

-Follow these instructions to get the project up and running on your local machine for development and testing purposes.
+Follow these steps to set up the project on your local machine for development and testing.

 ### Prerequisites

+Make sure you have the following installed:

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [Docker](https://www.docker.com/get-started)